 You’ll also find hemp seeds ground into nutritious flour.
 We can use hemp seed flour to bake cookies, bread, and pasta.

 For a long time, those who keep birds have used hemp seeds for feed.
 Birds that feed on hemp seeds live longer and produce more offspring.
 Further, farmers have begun to feed livestock with a cake made from hemp seeds, a meal made from pressing them together.
 This cake is highly nutritious and satisfies the dietary needs of most animals.

-Hemp oil contains nutrients researchers have shown as beneficial to the skin and hair.
-It is a special ingredient in some zero waste makeup products, skincare products, and hair care creams.
+Hemp oil contains nutrients researchers have shown to be beneficial to the skin and hair.
+It is a special ingredient in some zero-waste makeup products, skincare products, and hair care creams.
 Hemp seeds are a viable source of these products because they account for half the mature plant’s weight.

 We can derive two fuel types from hemp; biodiesel from the seeds and biofuel from the hemp stalks.
 We source the biodiesel from hemp seed oil, while the biofuel comes from hemp stalks.
 Just like corn, we can convert hemp to ethanol fuel.
 And it is even more viable than corn as a source of ethanol fuel because of its abundance of biomass.
 Biodiesel obtained from hemp works well with conventional diesel engines.

 The fuel from hemp is environmentally friendly and more affordable than fossil fuels.
 The fuel is biodegradable and pollutes less than fossil fuel-based sources.
 The process of producing hemp fuel is non-toxic and has fewer negative effects on the environment.